davidwerbrouck/wizard/README.md

 # States

-To show the current step, add the "current" class on the link
+To show the current step, add the "current" class on the link.
 ```
 <a href='' class=current>
 ```
-To mark the step who is done, add the "done" class on the link
+To mark the step who is done, add the "done" class on the link.

 ```
 <a href='' class=done>